Lizata/EasyShop/README.md

 Databases with SQL functions: expresses SQL lines in Java mode and tests

+# Phase 1- Categories controller class edits
+- put into effects different methods
+- gave Admin acess to categories
+- Many uses of annotations

+# Phase 2- Fix bugs
+- Fixed some minor bugs in the ProductController class

 # Catch The Setup:
 1. Clone this Repo
 2. Open the project in desired terminal